tomgeorge/eca/README.md

 ### Config

-Just add to your config the `:rules` pointing to md files that will be searched from the workspace root if not an absolute path:
+Just add to your config the `:rules` pointing to `.md` files that will be searched from the workspace root if not an absolute path:

 ```javascript
 {